hacklaugh/CTF-write-ups/bitmap.md

 ![image](https://github.com/hacklaugh/CTF-write-ups/assets/126184849/caf39f8c-96e1-4bdf-a81f-7379ad59e788)

 This gave me something, I was on the right track, but didn’t quite make sense, and stumped me for ages, the letters weren’t quite in the right order.
-But then finally B’=WOLSIF made me think of ‘blowfish’
+But then finally B’=WOLSIF made me think of ‘blowfish’ with B’= in reverse, WOL in reverse and SIF in reverse so should read =’BLOWFIS

-bdd8c2 a8b0b3 acb6b9 when XORed is: B'=WOLSIF

-bdd8c2 a8b0b3 b9b6ac when XORed is B'=WOLFIS, so cb6b9 should be b9b6ac, basically each pixel when converted to hex then also needed converting from little endian to big endian.
+Basically, each pixel when converted to hex then also needed converting from little endian to big endian, so for example acb6b9 should be b9b6ac.

-I cheated a bit here, and instead just swapped (r, g, b) with (b, g, r) in rgb_to_hex:
+I cheated a bit here with the code, and just swapped (r, g, b) with (b, g, r) in rgb_to_hex:

 ![image](https://github.com/hacklaugh/CTF-write-ups/assets/126184849/5597ff6d-5177-45b5-b4be-a335ca034e3a)